clojure-emacs/cider/README.md

 ### Managing multiple sessions

-You can connect to multiple nREPL servers and use <kbd>M-x nrepl-jack-in</kbd> multiple times.
+You can connect to multiple nREPL servers and use <kbd>M-x cider-jack-in</kbd> multiple times.
 To close a single nREPL session, use <kbd>M-x nrepl-close</kbd>.  <kbd>M-x nrepl-quit</kbd> closes all sessions.

-nrepl.el commands in a Clojure buffer use the default connection.
+CIDER commands in a Clojure buffer use the default connection.
 To make a connection default, switch to it's repl buffer and use
 <kbd>M-x nrepl-make-repl-connection-default</kbd>.